Paris Arbitral Award: Arbitration

 Venezuela supported its claim by printing an 1896 postage stamp with a map showing the Guianas up to the east bank of the Essequibo River as Guayana venezolana.

 An 1896 cartoon from an American newspaper, following Britain's agreement to go to arbitration.

 In January 1896, the British government decided in effect to recognise the US right to intervene in the boundary dispute and accepted arbitration in principle without insisting on the Schomburgk Line as a basis for negotiation.
 Negotiations between the US and Britain over the details of the arbitration followed, and Britain was able to persuade the US of many of its views, even as it became clear that the eventual report of the Boundary Commission would likely be negative towards the British claims.
 An agreement between the US and the UK was signed on 12 November 1896.
 Cleveland's Boundary Commission suspended its work in November 1896, but it still went on to produce a large report.

 The agreement provided for a tribunal with two members representing Venezuela (but chosen by the US Supreme Court), two members chosen by the British government, and fifth member chosen by those four, who would preside.
 Venezuelan President Joaquín Crespo referred to a sense of "national humiliation", and the treaty was modified so that the Venezuelan President would nominate a tribunal member.
 However it was understood that his choice would not be a Venezuelan, and in fact, he nominated the Chief Justice of the United States.
 Ultimately, on 2 February 1897, the Treaty of Washington between Venezuela and the United Kingdom was signed, and ratified several months later.

+1896 map of former British Guiana and the various boundary lines drawn, showing the maximum aspirations of the English colony of British Guiana and the Essequibo River, which Venezuela considers its border; the gray area is the only territory not claimed by Venezuela, while part of the eastern sector (Pirara) was ceded by the United Kingdom to Brazil.

 After the US and Britain had nominated their arbitrators, Britain proposed that the disputing parties agree on the presiding fifth arbitrator.
 There were delays in discussing that and in the interim, Martens was among the names of international jurists suggested by the US.
 Martens was then chosen by Venezuela from a shortlist of names submitted by Britain.
 The Panel of Arbitration thus consisted of: